 Unfortunately, the first few months and years are actually the time you need to be tracking this information most of all.
-It’s the period in your businesses life where most decisions which shape the business for years to come are made, and without good financial data inputs those decisions are often left made on the basis of anecdotal evidence, or worse, gut instinct.
+It’s the period in your business's life where most decisions that shape the business for years to come are made, and without good financial data inputs those decisions are often left made on the basis of anecdotal evidence, or worse, gut instinct.

 To avoid that situation, here are five basic business figures that you should be tracking in your business from day one.